lavrentius-dev/pubbr/README.md

 Pubbr was developed specifically to support JavaScript.
 Using, for example, dynamic colors would result in low contrast with dark colors on a dark background.
 This is why the application does not offer a dark theme.
 However, it is possible to design an Epub document with light text and graphics on a dark background, if needed.

-Text copy is currently disabled in the app but it will be enabled in the next update.
+The text copy function is currently disabled by design in the app, but it will be enabled in the next update.